JuliaSmoothOptimizers/LinearOperators.jl/docs/src/tutorial.md

 ## mul!

 It is often useful to reuse the memory used by the operator.
-For that use, we can use `mul!` as if we were using matrices.
+For that reason, we can use `mul!` on operators as if we were using matrices.
-We may want to reuse the vectors preallocated by the operator in order to save memory
+One way is to use preallocated vectors:

 ```@example ex2
 using LinearOperators, LinearAlgebra # hide